-Together with Pierce – The American College of Greece, Mathisi announces the 2nd Panhellenic Robotics Competition Racecar Challenge for Gymnasio and 1st Lykeio students in Greece (at the request of some schools, we reopened the program to 1st Gymnasio students, leaving it to their teachers/educators to assess its appropriateness for their younger students).
+Together with Pierce – The American College of Greece, Mathisi announces the 2nd Panhellenic Robotics Competition Racecar Challenge for 2nd and 3rd Gymnasio and 1st Lykeio students in Greece (at the request of some schools, we reopened the program to 1st Gymnasio students, leaving it to their teachers/educators to assess its appropriateness for their younger students).

-The competition, which will be hosted by Pierce – American College of Greece on April 29, 2023, is based on the middle-school race car program miniRACECAR designed and offered by the Beaver Works Summer Institute at the Massachusetts Institute of Technology.
+The competition, which will be hosted by Pierce – American College of Greece on April 29, 2023, is based on the race car program miniRACECAR designed and offered by the Beaver Works Summer Institute at the Massachusetts Institute of Technology.

 To participate in the competition, students must have first successfully completed at least the first 3 Labs of BWSI’s miniRACECAR course, which they will be able to attend online at no charge between September 2022 and April 2023.
 The miniRACECAR course is offered in English.
 Students will receive a certificate from BWSI evidencing their having completed the course, as will the educators who will have mentored them through the course.
 The course can be fully completed either while assembling the physical car if available, or, in the absence of the physical car, through BWSI’s miniRACECAR course software simulation.